Viking Longboat Waterford

 Glendalough is a deeply spiritual and tranquil place that is worth a visit.

-By the 9th century, it had equaled Clonmacnoise in its importance as a chief monastic site.
+By the 9th century, it had equaled Clonmacnoise in its importance as a chief monastic center in Ireland.

 The Vikings ransacked the monastery at least four times between 775 and 1071.
 In 1398, English forces almost destroyed it.
 It survived for a time, but by the 17th century, it was in total ruin.